 - Suspend rules requiring you tell plans before you get certain kinds of care or prescription drugs, if failing to contact the plan ahead of time could raise your costs or limit your access to care

 In these cases, Part D plans must:

 - Cover formulary Part D drugs filled at out-of network pharmacies

 - Part D plans must do this when you cannot be expected to get covered Part D drugs at an in-network pharmacy

 - Remove restrictions that stop you from getting refills too soon

 - Cover the maximum supply of your refill if you request it

-After the disaster or public health emergency ends, plans can stop following these requirements.
-The federal government will typically indicate when the disaster or public health emergency ends.
+After the disaster, emergency, or public health emergency ends, plans can stop following these requirements.
+The government will typically indicate when the emergency has ended.